colehaus/colex/posts/bibliometric/main.md

 - Improve interface of demonstration
 - Extend to replications and multi-proposition studies
+- Extend to richer outcome spaces (i.e. not just studies about a single discrete value)
 - Compare with impact factor on real corpus
 - Compare with expert evalution on real corpus